-Enough can’t be said about enjoying tour concerts in the moment but making certain those moments live on in photos and videos is important, too.
+Enough can’t be said about enjoying tour concerts in the moment, but making sure those moments live on in photos and videos is important, too.

 Depending on the venue, taking photos or video recordings might be completely fine, might require permission or be restricted in some way, or it might not be allowed at all.
 Your Tour Manager can check on requirements in advance, so you don’t waste any time on tour.

 Once you’ve secured any necessary permission, you can focus on getting the best shot.
-Tour Manager Rachel has some tips:
+ACFEA Tour Manager Rachel Flamm has some tips:

 - Have one or two non-performers, preferably your most talented photographers, assigned to photograph or record concerts.
 Having too many people recording, especially on tablet or cell phones with bright screens, can be distracting for the performers and audience, but with a little forethought, a good photographer will hardly be noticed on the side aisles and in the balcony.

 - Now is the time to pull out the SLR and the telephoto lens.
 The manual controls available on even the most inexpensive SLR cameras these days will give you a huge amount of control you won’t have will a cell phone camera and while cell phone cameras do an admirable job with wide angle shots, they struggle when you try and zoom in on individual performer’s faces.

 - In old churches with dim lighting, dial up the ISO and use the widest aperture and slowest shutter speed you and your lens can handle.
 A really good telephoto lens with a wide maximum aperture and image stabilization is worth the extra weight in your bag, and can be easily rented ahead of the tour.